maxlindmark/SEAwise_ecoMSE/README.md

 Repository for training course material

-## Preparation for running MSEs enhanced with environmental data
+## day 3 - 01.
+Practical on including environmental forcing into stock recruitment in MSE

 To prepare for the section where we will run some MSEs with environmentally mediated data, you will need to install and experimental version of smsR in R, and read the WKECOMSE report available on the sharepoint.
 To install smsR directly from Github you need to have the library remotes installed.